About Christopher Long

 Melanie Hamill, Managing Editor, Hart Publishing Ltd

-For over thirty-five years Christopher Long has worked with some of the world’s leading legal and academic publishers, in London, Oxford, Cambridge and overseas, besides assignments with government and international bodies, as well as mainstream commercial organisations (see select list of clients).
+Christopher Long has worked for four decades with some of the world’s leading legal and academic publishers, in London, Oxford, Cambridge and overseas, besides assignments with government and international bodies, as well as mainstream commercial organisations (see select list of clients).

 Graduating in 1980, he then studied Book Publishing at Oxford Polytechnic, being awarded the CNAA Post-Graduate Diploma in 1981.

-Deciding to go freelance at this point, Christopher soon found there was a steady flow of copy-editing work coming his way.
-These assignments were fortified by an infusion of research and writing projects: travel guides, industry yearbooks, country profiles, commodity reports, investment reports, media analysis, and various other commissions.
+Deciding to go freelance in 1989, Christopher found there was a steady flow of copy-editing work.
+These assignments were supplemented by research and writing projects: travel guides, industry yearbooks, country profiles, commodity reports, investment reports, media analysis, and other commissions.
 During this period he also co-authored with Robert Fraser two major works: The World Financial System (Longman, 1991) and Western European Economic Organizations: a Comprehensive Guide (Longman, 1992).

-At this time, Christopher received an offer of long-term research work on a project for the Department of Trade and Industry.
-This was followed by an assignment with the Lord Chancellor’s Department, editing a range of judges’ benchbooks, intended to provide an overview of legal procedure for judges.
-Further such work led eventually to a period in Geneva where he worked for the United Nations as editor of UNCTAD’s flagship publication, World Investment Report, also drafting press statements and senior staff presentation speeches, and preparing academic papers for journal publication.
+In 2007 Christopher received an offer of long-term research work on a project for the Department of Trade and Industry.
+This was followed by an assignment with the Lord Chancellor’s Department, editing judges’ benchbooks.
+Further such work led eventually to a period in Geneva where he worked for the United Nations as editor of UNCTAD’s flagship publication, World Investment Report, also drafting press statements and speeches.